BBOXX/slate/source/includes/_authentication_and_permissions.md

 ## Authentication and Permissions

-Authentication for any request is made by added a valid token to the headers as follows:
+Authentication for any request is made by adding a valid token to the headers as follows:

 `{'Content-Type': 'application/json', 'Authorization': 'Token token=' + <TOKEN-GOES-HERE>}`